Since one of the most common questions we receive from clients here at IBUSA is…

 There are several benefits to a guaranteed renewable term life insurance policy:

-- Coverage for a specific period of time: A guaranteed renewable term life insurance policy provides coverage for a specific period of time, such as 10, 20, or 30 years.
-This can be a good option for people who only need coverage for a specific period, such as the time it takes to pay off a mortgage or raise children.
+- Coverage for a specific period: A guaranteed renewable term life insurance policy provides coverage for a particular period, such as 10, 20, or 30 years.
+This can be a good option for people who only need coverage for a specific period, such as when it takes to pay off a mortgage or raise children.

 - Flexibility to renew coverage: The policyholder has the right to renew their coverage at the end of the term, as long as they pay their premiums on time.
-This allows the policyholder to continue their coverage without having to go through the underwriting process again.
+This allows the policyholder to continue their coverage without going through the underwriting process again.

 - Affordable premiums: Guaranteed renewable term life insurance policies may have lower premiums than other types of life insurance, making them a more affordable option for people on a budget.

-- Guaranteed coverage: The policyholder is guaranteed coverage as long as they meet the requirements set forth in the policy, and the insurance company cannot cancel the policy or refuse to renew it due to the policyholder’s age or health.
+- Guaranteed coverage: The policyholder is guaranteed coverage as long as they meet the requirements outlined in the policy, and the insurance company cannot cancel the policy or refuse to renew it due to the policyholder’s age or health.

-- Option to convert to permanent coverage: Some guaranteed renewable term life insurance policies allow the policyholder to convert to a permanent life insurance policy, such as a whole life or universal life insurance policy, without having to go through the underwriting process again.
+- Option to convert to permanent coverage: Some guaranteed renewable term life insurance policies allow the policyholder to convert to a permanent life insurance policy, such as a whole life or universal life insurance policy, without going through the underwriting process again.
 This can be a good option for people who want the flexibility to change their coverage as their needs change.

-It’s fair to say that having a guaranteed renewable option attached to one’s term life insurance policy is probably never a “bad thing” to have because at the end of the day, one never really knows if they may end up needing it.
+It’s fair to say that having a guaranteed renewable option attached to one’s term life insurance policy is probably never a “bad thing” because one never really knows if they may end up needing it.

 For example…